Nebraska Court Records

 Do I Need a Small Claims Lawyer?

-An attorney can help to fill the claims form.
-However, the presence of a lawyer is not needed at the small claims court.
+An attorney can help to fill out the claims form.
+However, the presence of a lawyer is not usually needed at the small claims court.
 Nevertheless, if the defendant seeks a case transfer to remove the litigation from the small claims court, a lawyer may serve as a representative during the trial.

 How do Class Action Lawsuits Work in Nebraska?